ShreyasGS/AI-Driven-Modernization-of-Legacy-Source-Code/analysis/documentation_metrics_guide.md

 ### 8. Null Checks
 The number of occurrences of null checks.
 These are targets for replacement with std::optional or other safer patterns.

+## Code Quality Metrics

+Code quality metrics measure the overall health and maintainability of the codebase:

+### 1. Cyclomatic Complexity
+Measures the number of linearly independent paths through the code.
+Lower complexity means code is easier to understand, test, and maintain.
+Our modernization efforts aim to reduce average complexity by breaking down complex functions into smaller, more focused ones.

+### 2. Function Length
+The average and maximum number of lines per function.
+Shorter functions are generally easier to understand and maintain.
+Our target is to reduce overly long functions (>100 lines) by refactoring them into smaller, more focused functions.

+### 3. Class Cohesion
+Measures how closely the methods within a class are related to each other.
+Higher cohesion indicates a well-focused class that follows the single responsibility principle.
+We aim to improve cohesion by splitting large, multi-purpose classes into smaller, more focused ones.

+### 4. Comment-to-Code Ratio
+The ratio of comment lines to code lines.
+While not a direct measure of quality, a healthy ratio indicates well-documented code.
+Our target is to maintain a ratio between 0.2 and 0.4 (20-40% comments).

+## Pattern Reduction Metrics

+Pattern reduction metrics track our progress in eliminating problematic patterns from the codebase:

+### 1. Raw Pointer Usage Reduction
+Tracks the reduction in the use of raw pointers (T*) in favor of smart pointers and references.
+Raw pointers can lead to memory leaks, use-after-free, and null dereference issues.

+### 2. Manual Memory Management Reduction
+Tracks the reduction in manual new/delete calls in favor of RAII and smart pointers.
+Manual memory management is error-prone and can lead to memory leaks.

+### 3. Global Variable Reduction
+Tracks the reduction in global variables, which can create hidden dependencies and make code harder to test and maintain.
+We aim to encapsulate globals within appropriate classes or namespaces.

+### 4. Macro Usage Reduction
+Tracks the reduction in preprocessor macros in favor of inline functions, constants, and templates.
+Macros can lead to subtle bugs and are not type-safe.

+### 5. C API Usage Reduction
+Tracks the reduction in the use of C-style APIs in favor of C++ equivalents.
+C APIs often lack type safety and can be more error-prone to use.

 ## Importance of Documentation Metrics

 These metrics help us track our documentation coverage and ensure that we're properly documenting our modernization efforts at all levels - from high-level plans to specific implementation details in the code itself.